Timthreetwelve/DailyDocuments/DailyDocuments/ReadMe.txt

 for the 100th day of the year.

 EVEN = Any day of the month that is evenly divisible by 2.
-ODD = Days that are not considered even.
+ODD = Days that are not considered EVEN.

 And finally, any specific date expressed as mm/dd where mm is 1 or 2 digits representing the month and dd is 1 or 2 digits representing the day.
 Leading zeros are okay, but not required.
 The separator can be either the "/" or the "-" character (without the quotes).
-For example, 11/25 for the 25th of November.
+For example, 02/06 or 2/6 for the 6th of February.

 Some notes on day codes.

 1. Day codes aren't required.
 If you just want items on the list but don't want them preselected, then don't use a day code.

-2. It's not necessary to enter them in upper case but they will be converted to upper case when the list is saved.

-3. There isn't any error checking for the day codes.
+2. There isn't any error checking for the day codes.
 If you specify M45 or BR549, that item simply won't be selected.

-4. Most importantly, separate multiple day codes with commas.

 Preferences